damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] People Ops: complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
 This will generate the welcome email to the employee at their work email on their first date of hire.
 * [ ] New employee: complete [New Hire TriNet Passport 7 Steps Guide](https://docs.google.com/a/gitlab.com/document/d/1CFIyByd1Kgmz5353_aASVI1D8QTyJ2Uy60ziQHEPTUI/edit?usp=sharing).
 The I-9 portion of this must be completed with the first two days of hire.
-Note- this is critical so you must contact HR@gitlab.com if you have difficulty with this form.
+Note- this is critical so you must contact PeopleOps if you have difficulty with this form.
 * [ ] New employee: read through the [New Hire Benefits Guide](https://drive.google.com/a/gitlab.com/file/d/0B0dixQ9qzgilNlN0MnNFS29xWnB2SjNWVUk3dUV2aWlhejVR/view?usp=sharing).
 This will go over medical, dental, vision and voluntary benefits.
 Note - If you have any questions or need help within the TriNet system please contact the Employee Solution Center at 800-638-0461 or email them at employees@trinet.com.
 * [ ] People Ops: Set up new hire training with TriNet (If necessary).